 The licensing agreement from Nintendo entails more than logos and a money grab.
-Nintendo runs all licensed products through their own quality assurance testing.
+Nintendo runs all licensed products through its own quality assurance testing.
 Nintendo has signed off that this power bank will is safe and performs well.
-While it is safe to charge the Switch with third party USB-C chargers some prefer Nintendo approved accessories.
-For them this is an excellent travel power bank which offers peace of mind.
+While it is safe to charge the Switch with third-party USB-C chargers some prefer Nintendo approved accessories.
+For them, this is an excellent travel power bank that offers peace of mind.
 Whether the same can be said for the PowerCore Speed 20000 PD depends on what, if any, changes Anker made.
 We’ll likely never know if there are any technical differences.

 Its strongest selling point is the Nintendo licensing.
 And that comes with increased cost.
 The PowerCore Speed 20000 PD is available with a 30W USB-C PD wall charger for $10 more.
 You can also get it without the wall charger from Walmart for $20 less.